m-a-rahal/monitor-sync-python/README.md

 # That's it

-you can also check the folder `practical example` to see how to apply
+you can also check the folder `# example of usage` to see how to apply

 these concepts in more details